michaelo/daya/README.md

 TODO
 ---------
-* Integrate dot / libdot
+* Integrate dot / libdot statically linked
     * including libs for png and svg?
+* Ensure all include-paths are relative to the containing file.
 * Currently a lot of the defaults is handled within dot.zig - this is error-prone if we were to change graphing-backend
 * Support lifting notes to top level of generated doc?
 E.g. now, if added to an instance wihtin a group, the note also gets rendered within the same group
 * Support multiple files as input (glob?) + a parameter to specify output-format, which will reuse the respective input-names with added extension for output